lsst-sqre/sqr-031/index.rst

 Kafka writers are responsible for sending messages from each SAL topic to the Kafka brokers.

-The DM-EFD runs on a dedicated machine ``ts-csc-01 (140.252.32.142)``.
+The EFD runs on a dedicated machine ``ts-csc-01 (140.252.32.142)``.
 The first step to deploy it is to provision a Kubernetes cluster.

 Provisioning a k3s ("kubes") cluster
 ====================================